 Cuenca pharmacist Jorge Iglesias says the drug scheduling system, developed by the U.S. Drug Enforcement Administration, is often arbitrary.
 “As it applies to opioids, it has gone through many changes over the years and does not really protect the public,” he says.
 “Some types of opioids that are scheduled as safer can be just as dangerous as those on schedule II, depending on the situation and the dosage.”

 He adds: “Today, the scheduling system is mostly an attempt to deal with the addiction epidemic in the U.S.”

 Should the over-the-counter opioids available in Ecuador be sold only with a doctor’s prescription?
-No, says Iglesias, who went to pharmacy school at Florida A&M and worked in the U.S. for 15 years.
-“We don’t have the addiction problem in this country and have had very few confirmed cases of addiction or overdoses,” he says.
+No, says Iglesias, who went to pharmacy school at Florida A&M University in Tallahassee and worked in the U.S. for 15 years.
+“We don’t have the addiction problem here and have had very few confirmed cases of addiction or overdoses,” he says.
 “If used prudently, these drugs can have great short-term benefits and to put restrictions on their sale drives up the price and makes them less accessible for poorer patients.
 This is also the position of the United Nations World Health Organization.”